Pei Songzhi: Life

 Pei was born in a family of officials who served in the Eastern Jin government.
 His grandfather, Pei Mei (裴昧), served as a Household Counsellor (光祿大夫) while his father, Pei Gui (裴珪), was a zheng yuanwailang (正員外郎).
 Pei was fond of reading since his childhood, and he was already very familiar with classic texts such as the Analects and the Classic of Poetry at the age of eight.

 In 391, during the reign of Emperor Xiaowu, Pei became a Palace General (殿中將軍) at the age of 20 (by East Asian reckoning).
-In 398, during the reign of Emperor An, Pei's maternal uncle, Yu Kai (庾楷), who was the Governor of Yu Province, allied with Wang Gong (王恭), the Governor of Yan and Qing provinces, to attack the imperial capital, Jiankang.
+In 398, during the reign of Emperor An, Pei's maternal uncle, Yu Kai (庾楷), who was the Governor of Yu Province, allied with Wang Gong, the Governor of Yan and Qing provinces, to attack the imperial capital, Jiankang.
 They were defeated.
 Yu Kai fled to join the warlord Huan Xuan, after which he nominated Pei to be the Administrator of Xinye, but Pei considered the dangers of joining his uncle and refused to move there.
 War broke out between the warlords later and Yu Kai was killed by Huan Xuan.
 Pei survived because he did not join Yu Kai.

-In the early fifth century, Pei served as a Regular Mounted Attendant (散騎侍郎) and later as the prefect (縣令) of Guzhang County.
+In the early fifth century, Pei served as a Regular Mounted Attendant (散騎侍郎) and later as the magistrate (縣令) of Guzhang County.
 He was recalled to the imperial court later and was promoted to shangshu ci bu lang (尚書祠部郎; a ceremonial official).
 In 416, the Jin imperial court ordered Liu Yu, the Duke of Song, to lead a campaign against the state of Later Qin.
 Pei was serving as a registrar (主簿) then when he was ordered to join Liu Yu's army.
 Liu Yu was very impressed with Pei and praised him as a talented person, and then appointed him as zhizhong congshi shi (治中從事史).
-After Liu Yu's forces occupied Luoyang, Liu Yu appointed Pei as a xianma (洗馬) to assist the heir apparent of his dukedom.
+After Liu Yu's forces occupied Luoyang, former capital of Jin, Liu Yu appointed Pei as a xianma (洗馬) to assist the heir apparent of his dukedom.